Best Headphones 2015: The best headphones you can buy

-Best Headphones 2014
+Best Cheap Headphones

+Possibly the most common upgrade from a pair of bundled buds is the IEM or in-ear headphone type.
+IEM stands for in-ear monitor, and it involves a pair of earphones that ends in an isolating tip of some sort - usually silicone, occasionally foam.
 The approach of the IEM is a little different to the earbud, in that it isn't tuned for compensate for sound lost by an imperfect seal.
 Choose the wrong tip and you'll find that the bass response and overall sound quality of an IEM pair drops dramatically.

 They're our top pick for anyone looking for a portable pair, though.
 They're discreet, often provide superb sound and block out the outside world effectively.